NatachaH/laravel-access-control/README.md

 ```

 To make a model with role, you can create a migration via the console commande:
+*The --many option will create a roleables table with many to many morph relationship*

 ```
-php artisan role:new {model? : the name of the model}
+php artisan role:new {--model= : the name of the model (singular/lowercase)} {--many : is the model using many to many}
 ```

-Then, add the **HasAccess** trait to your model:
+Then, if your model is has only one role add the **HasAccess** trait to your model:

 ```
 use Nh\AccessControl\Traits\HasAccess;